andiweli/amibian-bootpics/README.md

 ![Example bootpics](/img/preview-bootpics.png)

 ## How to install?
-1. Copy the new bootpics to an USB stick
+1. Copy the desired bootpic(s) to an USB stick
 2. Boot up Amibian
-3. Launch "Midnight Commander" from the bootup menu
+3. Launch "Midnight Commander" from the launch menu
 4. Look for the path ~/amibian/boot_pictures/
-5. Copy the bootpics from your USB stick to the mentioned path (simply overwrite existing non relevant pictures)
+5. Copy the bootpic(s) from your USB stick to the mentioned path (simply overwrite existing non relevant pictures)

 ## How to make your own bootpics?
 Just download the Photoshop source file with some layers of Logos and AMIGA styles so you can start editing your own bootpics.